Boomtown (festival): Incidents and deaths

 During the 2011 festival, a woman aged 45 suffered a fatal heart attack after taking ecstasy.

 In 2013, 18-year-old Ellie Rowe from Glastonbury, Somerset, died after consuming alcohol and ketamine.
 The incident occurred the same day ketamine was reclassified from a class C to class B drug in the UK.
 In the years following Rowe's death, her mother has become an advocate for on-site drug testing, saying the facilities may have saved her life.

 The following year, 31-year-old Lisa Williamson from Hereford was found hanged in a campsite toilet after using drugs.

 In 2016, 18-year-old Olivia Christopher from Chesham, Buckinghamshire, was discovered dead in her tent after a suspected drug overdose.
 It is believed she had consumed a cocktail of cocaine, ketamine, LSD, MDMA, and alcohol.
 That year, the police seized £79,000 of drugs at the festival, with an additional £55,000 worth being placed in amnesty bins at the gates.
-The same year, a discarded cigarette started a fire which destroyed more than 80 cars.